latticelabs/Mitty-deprecated-/docs/files.rst

 Files and conventions
 =====================

+.. _ref-genome:

 Reference genome
 ----------------
 Mitty expects the reference genome to be stored as a set of .fasta files under a common directory.
 Mitty requires each .fasta file to contain just two lines.
 The first line is the sequence id and the second line is the sequence itself.
-Mitty requires any lower case letters (sometimes used to indicate repeats) to uppercase.
+Mitty requires any lower case letters (sometimes used to indicate repeats) to be converted to uppercase.
 See ``examples/data``.
-A command line script ``splitta`` is provided that will do this for you.
+A command line script ``splitta`` is provided that will take a gzipped multi-fasta fasta file
+- such as `hg38`_ from the USC ftp server - and split it into separate, appropriately named, unzipped files under a common directory.

+.. _hg38: ftp://hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz

+.. _var-genome:

 Variant genome
 --------------